kobaj/engelsystem/setup.md

 7. Your old password remains `asdfasdf`.
 Enter a new password, then click "Save".

-8. Click on the "Admin" menu in the middle of the top of the screen.
-Choose "Gofurtypes".

-9. Click on the + to the right of the word "Gofurtypes".
-You will want 2 types: "Gofur" and "Requestor".

-10. Click on the "Admin" menu in the middle of the top of the screen.
-Choose "Shift types".

-11. Click on the + to the right of the word "Shift types".
-You will want 1 type: "Regular shift".

-12. Click on the "Admin" menu in the middle of the top of the screen.
-Choose "Locations".

-13. You will want at least 8 locations: "18+ panel", "Artist Alley", "Dance", "Dealer's Den", "Hospitality/Staff Feed", "Hydration Station", "Night Market", "Registration".
-There may be others!

-14. Try creating a new user.
-By default they should be automatically a "gofur".

-15. Try creating a new user and assigning them "Shift Coordinator" permissions (make sure to keep the gofur permissions checked).

-16. Try creating a new user and assigning them "Staff" permissions (with or without shift coordinator permissions, up to you) (make sure to keep the gofur permissions checked).
+8. From here on out you can fill in the Gofur Types, Locations, and Shift Types.
+There are some helpful resources available in the wiki to accomplish this: https://wiki.furcon.org/doc/engelsystem-Npw9BF62KE#h-developer-instructions

-18. Let everyone know that the service is up and ready!
+9. Let everyone know that the service is up and ready!